 Other fan favorites include Fremont Brewing, Cloudburst Brewing, Pacific Brewing & Malting Co., Dystopian State, Odd Otter Brewing, and Holy Mountain Brewing.

 Don't forget to check out the famous Pike Place Fish Market where you may or may not get bopped with an airborne salmon.

 2. Denver-Aurora, Colorado

 Zipping down to Colorado, it makes perfect sense for the Denver metro area to claim the second spot on this best beer cities list.
-Let’s start with obvious must-visit choice: Crooked Stave Artisans.
+Let's start with an obvious must-visit choice: Crooked Stave Artisans.